 Do Apps with Higher Ratings Rank Higher in Search Results?

-This test was done by taking a random sampling of keywords and categorizing them by difficulty related to rankings.
+Yes, higher rankings do result in higher search results.
+Here’s a test performed by taking a random sampling of keywords and categorizing them by difficulty related to rankings.

 An “easy” keyword results in fewer than 25 apps trying to rank for that keyword.
 “Medium” keywords are included in 25-100 apps, and “competitive” keywords are those in 100+ apps.